 If you want to try this on plastic ornaments, you can, but the glass looks especially beautiful because it plays with the luminescence of these inks and complements the ethereal, watercolor effect.
 So I highly recommend glass, if it isn’t too hazardous for your family.
 I also recommend a nice big ornament – it’s a larger canvas on which to create your alcohol ink masterpiece.

-A Closer Look at My Finished DIY Alcohol Ink Christmas Ornaments:
+The Finished DIY Alcohol Ink Christmas Ornaments:

 Here’s how these DIY alcohol ink ornaments look on a tree.
 The beauty of these DIY alcohol ink Christmas ornaments is that you can make them in ANY color, so you can create one of a kind ornaments that match your Christmas tree theme perfectly.